mieweb/docs/content/rapid-deployment/review-sessions/review-session-system-configuration.md

         * <strong>End Time</strong> - Use this option to specify the preferred end time for all schedules.
 * <strong>EMR</strong>:
     * <strong>Billing</strong>:
-        * <strong>CPT Picklist</strong> - When the system is set up to use CPT codes, this user preference allows users to select a default CPT picklist to display.
+        * <strong>Billing Picklist</strong> - When the system is set up to use Billing codes, this user preference allows users to select a default Billing picklist to display.
 * <strong>Orders</strong>:
     * <strong>Defaults</strong>:
         * <strong>Ordering Physician</strong> - Begin typing the first or last name of the preferred default ordering physician.
 Select the appropriate name from the autocomplete.
 The selected physician will default to the Ordering Physician field in order requests.
 The autocomplete pulls from the Physicians department and shows active and login-disabled users, in case there are ordering physicians that do not log into the system.